-Individual must be a self-starter with organisation skills to assist with the event planning responsibilities.
+Individual must be a self-starter with organization skills to assist with the event planning responsibilities.

 Please complete the application form on the Careers page and attach resume, cover letter and a list of references by Feb.
 15.

 Don’t have the schedule for a full summer internship?
 College students may apply for the Junior National Hereford Expo (JNHE) ambassador program.
-The 2018 ambassadors will assist the National Junior Hereford Association (NJHA) board and American Hereford Association staff during a two-week long mini internship.
-Ambassadors will arrive in Kansas City prior to the JNHE and will work through July 8.
+The ambassadors will assist the National Junior Hereford Association (NJHA) board and American Hereford Association staff during a two-week long mini-internship.
+Ambassadors will arrive in Kansas City prior to the JNHE and will work through July 13.

 Ambassadors will gain experience in:

-Please complete the application form on the Careers page and attach the Ambassador application, resume and two letters of recommendation by March 15.
+Please complete the application below and attach your resume and two letters of recommendation by March 15.